Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

 <Expandable alt_header="What is dbt Copilot?">
 dbt Copilot is a powerful artificial intelligence (AI) engine that's fully integrated into your dbt Cloud experience and designed to accelerate your analytics workflows. dbt Copilot embeds AI-driven assistance across every stage of the analytics development life cycle (ADLC), empowering data practitioners to deliver data products faster, improve data quality, and enhance data accessibility.

-With automatic code generation, let dbt Copilot [generate code](/docs/cloud/use-dbt-copilot) using natural language, and [generate documentation](/docs/build/documentation), [tests](/docs/build/data-tests), [metrics](/docs/build/metrics-overview), and [semantic models](/docs/build/semantic-models) for you with the click of a button in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-copilot) and [Visual Editor](/docs/cloud/build-ve-copilot).
+With automatic code generation, let dbt Copilot [generate code](/docs/cloud/use-dbt-copilot) using natural language, and [generate documentation](/docs/build/documentation), [tests](/docs/build/data-tests), [metrics](/docs/build/metrics-overview), and [semantic models](/docs/build/semantic-models) for you with the click of a button in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-copilot) and, now in beta, [Visual Editor](/docs/cloud/build-ve-copilot).

 </Expandable>

 <Expandable alt_header="Where can I find dbt Copilot?">

-dbt Copilot can currently be found in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-copilot) and [Visual Editor](/docs/cloud/build-ve-copilot).
-Future releases will bring dbt Copilot to even more parts of the dbt Cloud application.
+dbt Copilot can currently be found in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-copilot).
+Future releases will bring dbt Copilot to the [Visual Editor](/docs/cloud/build-ve-copilot) and even more parts of the dbt Cloud application.

-To use dbt Copilot, you must have a dbt Cloud [Enterprise account](https://www.getdbt.com/contact) and opt-in to the feature.
+To use dbt Copilot, you must have a dbt Cloud [Enterprise account](https://www.getdbt.com/contact) and and administrative privileges to opt-in to the feature for your team.

 </Expandable>